zhaoxiyi/odh-manifests/model-mesh/README.md

 ```

-3. You can now create a new project and create a Predictor CR.
+3. You can now create a new project and create an InferenceService CR.